Table of Contents

 Nutrition in powdered peanut butter.

-This is made by pressing out most of the oil from roasted peanuts and then grinding the product into powder.
+This is made by pressing out most of the oil from roasted peanuts and grinding the product into powder.
 Technically it has much less fat than you would expect from the usual peanut butter.
 You prepare it for eating by mixing the powder with some water.

 Below is the expected nutrition in two tablespoons of powdered peanut butter.